-The resistor R143 for top half module and R443 for bottom half module (framed brown in Figure 8) can be used for adjusting the error temperature threshold.
+The resistor R143 for top half module (framed brown in Figure 7) can be used for adjusting the error temperature threshold.

-The standard value for R143 and R443 is 332Ω (refers to a junction temperature of 116°C): The thermal overload detection is deactivated by leaving R140, R141, R440 and R441 unpopulated.
+The standard value for R143 is 332Ω (refers to a junction temperature of 116°C): The thermal overload detection is deactivated by leaving R140 and R141 unpopulated.

 An error is detected, when the voltage at the inverting input of the comparator is greater than the voltage at the non-inverting input.
-The resistance of the NTC at a desired shut-off temperature can be taken from the diagram in Figure 9; R143 and 443 needs to be chosen to that value.
-A chip resistors with the size 0805 can be used for R143 and R443.
+The resistance of the NTC at a desired shut-off temperature can be taken from the diagram in Figure 9; R143 needs to be chosen to that value.
+A chip resistors with the size 0805 can be used for R143.